-How to Insert a Busk
+How to Insert a Corset Busk

 There are many ways to insert a busk in a corset.
 As long as the busk is held in place and can close, it will work.
 I use a dual-core method for constructing almost all my corsets, so the method I use takes advantage of the two layers.
 If you are constructing a single-core corset, this method can still be used, but the busk panel must be two-layer.

 Any other variations that I think of will be described where appropriate.
-I am sure there are additional variations and alternatives I am not familar with.
+I am sure there are additional variations and alternatives I am not familiar with.
 As with anything else, try multiple methods until you find one you like.

 I almost always make the busk integral to the center front panel of the corset.
 On the hook side, the panel is cut in two pieces.
 On the peg side, the panel is cut on the fold.